So, your toe is twitching.

 Twitching in these tiny muscles is completely normal and there is very little reason to fear you might have a disorder like ALS or MS.

-“Yes, some people with benign fasciculations could experience them 24/7 (or so they say; I’m a little skeptical of that), but if nothing else is wrong, then I wouldn’t probe further,” adds Dr. Lafaye, assistant clinical professor of neurology at Tulane University School of Medicine, full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center.
+“Yes, some people with benign fasciculations could experience them 24/7 (or so they say; I’m a little skeptical of that), but if nothing else is wrong, then I wouldn’t probe further,” adds Dr. Lafaye, full time clinical staff and director of the neurophysiology lab at Ochsner Medical Center.